chucheng/tmarkdown/README.md

 ## Pre-req
 Make sure you have markdown ready.

-The markdown should be able to run by issuing
+And, the markdown should be able to run by issuing

 	markdown <filename>